OpenTranslationBible/open-bible/en-GB/35.Habakkuk/md/habakkuk-01.md

 ## Habakkuk 1:1

-The pronouncement which Habakkuk the prophet saw:
+The oracle that the prophet Habakkuk witnessed.

 ## Habakkuk 1:2

-> How long, Lord, have I called for help, and You do not hear?
+> How long, O Lord, shall I cry for help, and you do not hear?
-> I cry out to You, “Violence!” yet You do not save.
+> I shout to you, “Violence!” but you do not save.

 ## Habakkuk 1:3

-> Why do You make me see disaster,
+> Why do you make me see iniquity,
-> And make me look at destitution?
+> and why do you idly look at wrong?
-> Yes, devastation and violence are before me;
+> Destruction and violence are before me;
-> Strife exists and contention arises.
+> strife and contention arise.

 ## Habakkuk 1:4

-> Therefore the Law is ignored,
+> Therefore the law is ineffective,
-> And justice is never upheld.
+> and justice never emerges.
-> For the wicked surround the righteous;
+> The wicked encircle the righteous,
-> Therefore justice comes out confused.
+> so justice is distorted.

 ## Habakkuk 1:5

-> “Look among the nations!
-Watch!
+> “Look among the nations,
-> Be horrified!
-Be frightened speechless!
+> observe, and be astounded.
-> For I am accomplishing a work in your days—
+> For I am doing a work in your days
-> You would not believe it even if you were told!
+> that you would not believe if told.

 ## Habakkuk 1:6

-> For behold, I am raising up the Chaldeans,
+> For behold, I am raising up the Babylonians,
-> That grim and impetuous people
+> that fierce and impetuous nation,
-> Who march throughout the earth
+> who march through the breadth of the earth
-> To take possession of dwelling places that are not theirs.
+> to seize dwellings not their own.

 ## Habakkuk 1:7

-> They are terrifying and feared;
+> They are dreadful and fearsome;
-> Their justice and authority originate with themselves.
+> their justice and dignity proceed from themselves.

 ## Habakkuk 1:8

-> Their horses are faster than leopards,
+> Their horses are swifter than leopards,
-> And quicker than wolves in the evening.
+> more fierce than the evening wolves.
-> Their horsemen charge along,
+> Their horsemen press on proudly;
-> Their horsemen come from afar;
+> their horsemen come from afar.
-> They fly like an eagle swooping down to devour.
+> They fly like an eagle hastening to devour.

 ## Habakkuk 1:9

-> All of them come for violence.
+> They all come for violence,
-> Their horde of faces moves forward.
+> their faces set forward.
 > They gather captives like sand.

 ## Habakkuk 1:10

+> They scoff at kings
-> They make fun of kings,
+> and make princes a laughingstock.
-> And dignitaries are an object of laughter to them.
-> They laugh at every fortress,
+> They laugh at every stronghold,
-> Then heap up dirt and capture it.
+> for they heap up earth and take it.

 ## Habakkuk 1:11

-> Then they fly along like the wind and pass on.
+> Then they sweep by like the wind and pass on.
-> But they will be held guilty,
+> But they are guilty men,
-> They whose strength is their god.”
+> whose own might is their god.”

 ## Habakkuk 1:12

-> Are You not from time everlasting,
+> Are you not from everlasting,
-> Lord, my God, my Holy One?
+> O Lord my God, my Holy One?
-> We will not die.
+> We shall not die.
-> You, Lord, have appointed them to deliver judgment;
+> O Lord, you have ordained them as a judgement,
-> And You, O Rock, have destined them to punish.
+> and you, O Rock, have established them for reproof.

 ## Habakkuk 1:13

-> Your eyes are too pure to look at evil,
+> Your eyes are too pure to behold evil,
-> And You cannot look at harm favourably.
+> and you cannot look on wrong with favour.
-> Why do You look favourably
-> At those who deal treacherously?
+> Why do you regard those who deal treacherously?
-> Why are You silent when the wicked swallow up
+> Why are you silent when the wicked swallow up
-> Those more righteous than they?
+> those more righteous than they?

 ## Habakkuk 1:14

-> Why have You made people like the fish of the sea,
+> You have made mankind like the fish of the sea,
-> Like crawling things that have no ruler over them?
+> like creeping things that have no ruler.

 ## Habakkuk 1:15

-> The Chaldeans bring all of them up with a hook,
+> The foe brings all of them up with a hook,
-> Drag them away with their net,
+> he drags them out with his net,
-> And gather them together in their fishing net.
+> he gathers them in his dragnet;
-> Therefore they rejoice and are joyful.
+> so he rejoices and is glad.

 ## Habakkuk 1:16

-> Therefore they offer a sacrifice to their net
+> Therefore he sacrifices to his net
-> And burn incense to their fishing net,
-> Because through these things their catch is large,
+> and makes offerings to his dragnet;
+> for by them he lives in luxury,
-> And their food is plentiful.
+> and his food is rich.

 ## Habakkuk 1:17

-> Will they therefore empty their net,
+> Is he then to keep on emptying his net,
-> And continually slay nations without sparing?
+> and mercilessly slaying nations forever?